-Nearly 2.5 billion people worldwide ─ or 1 in 4 people ─ will be living with some degree of hearing loss by 2050, warns the World Health Organisation’s first World Report on Hearing, released today.
+Nearly 2.5 billion people worldwide ─ or 1 in 4 people ─ will be living with some degree of hearing loss by 2050, warns the World Health Organisation’s first World Report on Hearing (open link in new tab), released today.
 At least 700 million of these people will require access to ear and hearing care and other rehabilitation services unless action is taken.

-The World Report on Hearing shines an urgent spotlight on the need for better ear and hearing care worldwide and provides guidance for governments to integrate ear and hearing care into their national health plans.
+The World Report on Hearing (open link in new tab) shines an urgent spotlight on the need for better ear and hearing care worldwide and provides guidance for governments to integrate ear and hearing care into their national health plans.

 The report highlights that: